logo

 Postnatal Psychosis

-Postnatal psychosis is a type of mental illness that affects one to two in every 1,000 women in the weeks following childbirth.
-Because the condition can significantly impact future mental health, it is important for any new mothers who feel extreme depression and abnormal fatigue to see a doctor as soon as possible.
-Women who have a family history of bipolar disorder or other mental health conditions are at a higher risk of developing postnatal psychosis.
+Postnatal psychosis affects one to two in every 1,000 women in the weeks shortly after childbirth.
+Because it can severely impact a mother's long-term mental health, anyone experiencing extreme depression, hallucinations, or abnormal fatigue after having a baby needs to see a doctor immediately.
+Women with a family history of bipolar disorder or similar mental health conditions carry a higher risk and should be especially supported during this vulnerable time.

 Scroll Down